aerix-nl/nota/README.md

 Setup
 =====
-Check out setup.sh, which assuming that you will have NodeJS and Ruby installed will set up the environment.
+Check out `setup.sh`, which assuming that you will have NodeJS and Ruby installed will set up the environment.

 Usage
 =====